-The E-CAM Software Library Git repository is the principle access point for users wishing to interact with E-CAM, including training.
-There, they are encouraged to download and upload software, through a structured scheme of quality control and what is effectively a support infrastructure.
-This is facilitated through an extensive set of E-CAM services: Redmine, Etherpad, ShareLatex, and in particular Gitlab.
-The provision, use and further development of these services is an integral part of ESDW's, and also one of the important means by which E-CAM will deliver on-line material.
+The E-CAM Software Library GitLab is a principle access point for users wishing to interact with E-CAM, including training.
+There, they are encouraged to access (and contribute to) software described in the E-CAM Software Library, through a structured scheme of quality control and what is effectively a support infrastructure.
+This is further facilitated through an extensive set of E-CAM services: Redmine, Etherpad, ShareLatex, and in particular GitLab.
+The provision, use and further development of these services is an integral part of ESDW's, and also one of the important means by which E-CAM will deliver online material.

 E-CAM is also making extensive use of community-created online training infrastructure.
 In the development of it's own training material, E-CAM will take the example of the Software Carpentry Foundation who are leaders in the field of developing collaboratively created, open source training content for teaching researchers computational skillsets.
 Software Carpentry maintains a set of core lessons that form the basic toolbox of a computational researcher, and from which they can develop more complex skills.
 Their webpage also contains video presentations of the core lessons, as well as links to all of the source material.
-In particular, given the the main E-CAM software development service is our GitLab repository, we recommend that all members of the E-CAM community are familiar with the version control system Git.
+In particular, given the main E-CAM software development service is our GitLab repository, we recommend that all members of the E-CAM community are familiar with the version control system Git.
 Git is core content within the Software Carpentry syllabus, with the both basic and more advanced material available.